-Depot has launched a programme of dementia-friendly screenings which began on 10 April with the classic Singin’ in the Rain.
+Depot has launched a programme of dementia-friendly screenings which continues on Tuesday 3 July with the Elvis Presley musical Gentlemen Prefer Blondes.

 The auditorium lights are on a half setting throughout the film and the sound is slightly quieter.
 There is a relaxed attitude to noise and audience members are free to move around and come and go.
 There is a quiet area outside the screen for anyone who needs a break.
 Dementia trained Depot staff and volunteers are on hand.

 Film is an immersive experience which can promote activity and stimulation of the mind; be an important tool for reminiscence, and is often associated with relaxation, engagement and, above all, enjoyment.
 Working with experts, Depot’s special screenings are filled with signing, dancing and frivolity.